IRS Notice CP2000

 Write “for reference only” on the top of the amended tax return.
 At this point, you aren’t really refiling your return.
 You’re simply illustrating how the changes that you believe are correct affect your return.

-If You Agree With the Changes on the CP2000
+What to Do if You Agree With the Changes on the CP2000

-If You Agree But Can’t Afford to Pay
+What to Do if You Agree But Can’t Afford to Pay

 Luckily, the IRS offers a lot of options for people who can’t afford to pay their tax bills in full.
 In particular, you may want to do one of the following: